 At the end of the eight-month intensive training, program participants are recommended to the Vermont Department of Education for teaching licensure in the state.

-"It's a full-time commitment, and there are costs involved," said Coordinator Gedney, "but for individuals who already have a degree, it's a fast track to
+"It's a full-time commitment, and there are costs involved," said Coordinator Gedney, "but for individuals who already have a degree, it's a fast track to a teaching career.

 Founded in 1926, Southern Vermont College offers a career-enhancing, liberal arts education with 18 academic degree programs for more than 550 students.
 SVC recognizes the importance of educating students for the workplace of the twenty-first century and for lives as successful leaders in their communities.
 SVC's athletic teams are part of the National Collegiate Athletic Association (NCAA) Division III and the New England intercollegiate Collegiate Conference (NECC).
 The College is accredited by New England Association of Schools and Colleges and has been designated by the Carnegie Foundation for the Advancement of Teaching as a Community-Engagement Classification institution.